17of26/HellcardSaveManager/README.md

 Report tool and saved game manager for Book of Demons: Hellcard alpha

 # Report Functions
-You can automatically send logs with Tools->Send logs.
+You can automatically send logs with "Send logs automatically".
 This will send your current game log and the historical logs.

-If you choose the option Tools->Watch Hellcard, the tool watches Hellcard for crashes and automatically attaches a crashdump if you send the logs automatically.
+If you choose the option Watch Hellcard, the tool watches Hellcard for crashes and automatically attaches a crashdump if you send the logs automatically.

 Requires .NET 4.7.2 or later